AppleBreak1/Dell-Latitude-5300-2-in-1-Hackintosh/README.md

 - Airplay/Airdrop/Handoff/Continuity including iPhone as webcam (Requires natively supported Wi-Fi/BT card such as BCM94360NG)

 - AirplaytoMac/Sidecar/Universal Control (Requires natively supported Wi-Fi/BT card such as BCM94360NG)

+- Apple Music (Requires Unfairgva=7; Do not use this argument with igfxfw=2 on IGPU only configuration)

 # Not Working

-- DRM in Safari/TV+ (Chrome browser will do)
+- DRM in Safari/Apple TV+ (Chrome browser will do)
 - Fingerprint sensor
 - Wake via built-in trackpad/keyboard